P2P Governor

 Peer Selection State Machine

-Peers progress through a formal state machine:
+Peers progress through a formal state machine (PeerState, mirroring Haskell's PeerStatus):

 stateDiagram-v2